intel/xpumanager/doc/CLI_user_guide.md

 Task 0 is stopped.
 Dump file path: /usr/lib/xpum/dump/dump-output-e4439267203fb5277d347e6cd6e440b5.csv
 ```
+Sometimes, GPU memory throughput is temporarily unavailable due to the slow response from the device.

 ## Get the system topology
 Help info of get the system topology